 *Time is guaranteed to review or present two patient cases, but please have three cases ready if time allows.

 “I came into the course with a ton of information but no logical plan to present it.
 The course instructors helped me develop techniques to present it much more precisely and confidently."

 - Previous Course Participant

 Not ready to review or present your cases?
-Or, not taking Part II in 2022?
+Or, taking Part II in 2023?
 Be an Observer!